gia-lexa/mission_control/README.md

 # Mission Control

-Mission Control is a command-line game where a player controls rocket launches and manages mission details to achieve a successful space mission.
+Part of my build one thing a week series, Mission Control is a command-line game where a player controls rocket launches and manages mission details to achieve a successful space mission.

 This game simulates the process of launching a rocket into low Earth orbit including handling unexpected events like mission aborts and rocket explosions.